stanfordio/gabber/README.md

   --posts-file TEXT     Where to output the posts file to.
   --first INTEGER       The first group ID to pull.
   --last INTEGER        The last group ID to pull.
+  --depth INTEGER       How many pages of posts to retrieve.
   --posts / --no-posts  Pull posts.
   --help                Show this message and exit.
 ```